pieroproietti/penguins-eggs/README.md

 - `-v, --verbose`: Enables verbose mode, providing more detailed output.

 **DESCRIPTION**
-The `eggs tools yolk` command allows users to configure the "eggs" tool to enable installation without requiring an internet connection.
+<p align="justify"> The `eggs tools yolk` command allows users to configure the "eggs" tool to enable installation without requiring an internet connection.
 The "eggs" tool is a software package manager or installer that is designed to simplify the process of installing and managing software packages on a computer system.
 By executing the `eggs tools yolk` command with the appropriate options, users can set up the "eggs" tool to work in an offline mode.
-This means that it will be able to install software packages from local sources, such as a local repository or package cache, without needing to connect to the internet.
+This means that it will be able to install software packages from local sources, such as a local repository or package cache, without needing to connect to the internet.</p>

 **EXAMPLES**
 ```